MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/apply-slas-entities.md

  You can also use the customization tool to enable entities for SLAs.
 More information: [Enable entities for service level agreements](/dynamics365/customer-engagement/customer-service/enable-entities-service-level-agreements)

- After you have enabled an entity forSLAs, new SLA-related attributes, such as `SLAId` and `SLAInvokedId`, will be automatically added to the entity.
+ After you have enabled an entity for SLAs, new SLA-related columns, such as `SLAId` and `SLAInvokedId`, will be automatically added to the entity.

 <a name="CreateSLAKPI"></a>